 Health promotion is an important aspect of primary health care and contributes to a population-based health approach.

-Health promotion funding is calculated based on $2.18 per enrolee (as at 2014) with different multipliers for differing groups of need.
+Health promotion funding is calculated based on $2.20 per enrollee (from July 2015) with different multipliers for differing groups of need.
 The multipliers applied are shown in the table below.

 |Non Māori or Non Pacific People||Deciles 1–8||1.0|